moh-i-ahmed/brain-teasers/strings/validPalindrome/README.md

     return s == s[::-1]
 ```

 **Discussion:** The basic solution does not scale well as it's a bit brute force.
-The pre-processing alone is resource intensive as the replace operation is could take **Θ(n)** time.
+The pre-processing alone is resource intensive as the replace operation could take **Θ(n)** time.